 Inventors, entrepreneurs, and companies of all sizes fear that their ideas will be copied by competitors.
 Too often when someone markets a good idea, others come flocking with their own versions of the product.
-That’s why anyone who is inventing a product, whether it’s a device or a unique technology should strongly consider applying for a patent with United States Trademark and Patent Office (USPTO).
+That’s why anyone who is inventing a product, whether it’s a device or a unique technology should strongly consider applying for a patent with the United States Trademark and Patent Office (USPTO).

 Patents are extremely valuable for a variety of reasons.
 A patent registration protects the invention from being used by others in all of the United States.
 It guarantees the inventor ownership prohibiting others from commercializing the patented invention.
 Let’s talk about a few of the major benefits of a patent.